Volunteer Opportunities

 -

-- April through November in Takoma Park: Box up food that others will deliver to Senior Facilities on Wed Mornings 9:30-10:30 am - outdoors in tents
+Wednesdays through Nov 24: Box up food that others will deliver to Senior Facilities.
+9:30-10:30 am - outdoors under tents

 More ways to support CCFN: